arnauqb/blackbirds/docs/index.md

-# Welcome to the GradABM-JUNE documentation
+# Welcome to the BIRDS documentation

-For a full description of the June model, please see the [main paper](https://royalsocietypublishing.org/doi/full/10.1098/rsos.210506).